Rendang: Rendang outside West Sumatra

-Outside of Indonesia, rendang is also known in Malaysia, Singapore, Brunei, southern Thailand, and the southern Philippines as well as in the Netherlands, Australia and Belgium.
+Outside of Indonesia, rendang is also known in Malaysia, Singapore, Brunei, southern Thailand, and the southern Philippines as well as in the Netherlands, Australia, Taiwan, Belgium, and New Zealand.

 In Malaysia

 Rendang has a long history in Malaysia with distinct versions unique to individual Malaysian states.
 The different versions of rendang use different ingredients for the spice mix, resulting in differing flavors to the meat.